geoadmin/tcm/README.md

 Authenication
 -------------
-Per default the creator of all resource is "Anonymous".
+Per default the creator of all resources is "Anonymous".
 You can easily setup authentication in front of TCM and pass the username using a HTTP header.

 Example